 Note: Want to discover new leads, prospects, and gain insights on your customers?
 Try Leadfeeder for free.

 B2B marketers know a properly optimized website is critical to increasing the number of quality leads your website generates.
-Website errors, slow site speed, and the inability to identify visitors can hinder even the best executed B2B marketing plans.
+Website errors, slow site speed, and the inability to identify visitors can hinder even the best executed B2B marketing strategies.